ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t --profile aced ping
 ```

-For the rest of the tutorial, we will assume you have exported a `G3T_PROFILE` environment variable.
+For the rest of the tutorial, we will assume you have exported a `G3T_PROFILE` environment variable so we don't have to use the `--profile` flag each time.

 ### Initialize a new project

-To first, initialize your new project locally, you can use `g3t init`
+To initialize your new project locally, you can use `g3t init`

 ```bash
 mkdir aced-myproject